 The bacterium reproduces in lesions on leaves, stems, and fruit.
 When there is free moisture on the lesions, the bacteria ooze out and can spread to new growth and other trees.
 Wind-driven rain is the main means of movement, and wind speeds >18 mph aid in the penetration of bacteria through the stomatal pores or wounds made by thorns, insects, and blowing sand.
-Tissues become resistant to infection as they mature, except when exposed to extreme windblown rain such as in a hurricane.
-Almost all leaf
+Tissues become resistant to infection as they mature, except when exposed to extreme

 - 1. This document is PP-182, one of a series of the Plant Pathology Department, UF/IFAS Extension.
 Original publication date December 1995.
-Revised March 2020.
+Revised March 2021.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
 Megan M. Dewdney, associate professor, and Evan G. Johnson, research assistant scientist, Plant Pathology Department; UF/IFAS Extension Citrus Research and Education Center, Lake Alfred, FL 33850.

 The use of trade names in this publication is solely for the purpose of providing specific information.
-It is not a guarantee or warranty of the products named, and does not signify that they are approved to the exclusion of others of suitable composition.
+UF/IFAS does not guarantee or warranty the products named, and references to them in this publication do not signify our approval to the exclusion of other products of suitable composition.